 And for those who may want to pursue an entry level job in a new field or advancement within their current one, an online MBA program may be better suited to setting you on the path to attaining your goals than an EMBA.
 AIU’s MBA core courses cover a number of fundamental topics that weekend EMBA programs might not: Global Financial Management, Business Research for Decision Making, A Managerial Approach to Marketing, and Strategic Management.
 Further, AIU’s online MBA program offers the following specializations so that you can tailor your graduate education to your interests: Accounting, Finance, Healthcare Management, Human Resource Management, Management, Marketing, Operations Management, Project Management, and Technology Management.

 Students pursuing an online MBA at AIU can complete their degree in as little as 1 year.
 AIU’s accelerated MBA is made possible in part through AIU’s intellipath® learning tool, which allows students the opportunity to focus less on topics they already know and more on those they need to study most.
-And AIU’s faculty can provide students with support when needed, while the Career Services Team is here to support students with search strategies.
+And AIU’s faculty can provide students with support when needed, while career services tools and resources are available to support students with job search strategies.
 AIU also offers 24/7 technical support so that you can get tech help if you need it, no matter when or where you’re studying.